Master hexagonal architecture in Rust

 and AuthorNotifier

-methods as infallible, since metric aggregation and notification dispatch typically take place concurrently, with separate error handling paths.
+methods as infallible, since metric aggregation and notification dispatch typically takes place concurrently, with separate error handling paths.

 Not always, though.
 Imagine if the metrics and notifier calls also returned errors.
 Suddenly, our test scenarios include: